-At the moment, there are over $21 billion worth of assets locked in the lending space (DeFi Pulse) with $19 billion of those coming from the top 3 protocols: Maker, Compound and AAVE.
+At the moment, there is over $21 billion worth of assets locked in the lending space (DeFi Pulse) with $19 billion of those coming from the top 3 protocols: Maker, Compound and AAVE.

 Data Source: DeFi Pulse

 While DeFi lending has seen exponential growth, $19 billion is still a fraction of the $128 trillion global bond market size.
 This shows that there’s still a lot of room for growth in DeFi compared to traditional financial markets.